 The Parlamentarium is a museum in Brussels that houses an interactive and educational display of the European Parliament.
 It’s located on Rue de Trèves, across from the European Parliament complex, which you can visit.

 The building was once home to Belgium’s Palace of Justice (and still is), so it has much history.
 It’s a must-see for tourists looking to learn more about what goes on at the EU headquarters—plus it’s free!

 There are three floors with different exhibits: Europe: The Story of Its People, Democracy Under Construction, and How Things Get Done In Brussels.

-The first floor offers a general overview of European history throughout time through multimedia displays as well as videos that depict how different civilizations lived together throughout history before creating EU institutions during peacetime after World War II.
+The first floor offers a general overview of European history through multimedia displays and videos depicting how different civilizations lived together throughout history before creating EU institutions during peacetime after World War II.

 You’ll also find out how these institutions came into being by watching some cool interviews with people who were actually involved in making them happen!

 The second floor shows visitors how democracy works within each member state and how decisions are made within these countries’ parliaments so they can see firsthand what happens when politicians disagree about new laws being introduced onto the continent.
 See the beauty of the exhibition center and explore the city simultaneously on a Brussels tour.

 See Related: Where Should I Travel for My Birthday?

 29. Climb to the Top of Mont des Arts, Brussels City Center, Brussels